-Annotating musical beats is a very long in tedious process.
+Annotating musical beats is a very long and tedious process.
 In order to combat this problem, we present a new self-supervised learning pretext task for beat tracking and downbeat estimation.
-This task makes use of Spleeter \citep{spleeter2020}, an audio source separation model, to separate a song's drums from the rest of its signal.
+This task makes use of Spleeter, an audio source separation model, to separate a song's drums from the rest of its signal.
 The first set of signals are used as positives, and by extension negatives, for contrastive learning pre-training.
 The drum-less signals, on the other hand, are used as anchors.
 When pre-training a fully-convolutional and recurrent model using this pretext task, an onset function is learned.
-In some cases, this function was found to be mapped to periodic elements in a song.
-We found that pre-trained models outperformed randomly initialized models when a beat tracking training set was extremely small (less than 10 examples).
-When that was not the case, pre-training led to a learning speed-up that caused the model to overfit to the training set.
+In some cases, this function is found to be mapped to periodic elements in a song.
+We find that pre-trained models outperform randomly initialized models when a beat tracking training set is extremely small (less than 10 examples).
+When this is not the case, pre-training leads to a learning speed-up that causes the model to overfit to the training set.
 More generally, this work defines new perspectives in the realm of musical self-supervised learning.
 It is notably one of the first works to use audio source separation as a fundamental component of self-supervision.

 \endgroup \pdfbookmark[1]{Acknowledgments}{acknowledgments}

 \begingroup